aretecode/finance/README.md

 * [ ] Test using noflo-tester using .fbp
 * [ ] Test in FlowHub (http Component?)
 * [x] call Super insteadof childConstructor
-* [ ] rename CRUD component to better represent it as the router connection
 * [x] remove unnessecary port events

 # Future